 Healthcare Hot Takes is Luma Health’s monthly rundown of healthcare innovations and events happening right now.
 Check out what the industry is thinking, reading, doing.
-This month’s topic is digital health.
+This month’s main topic is digital health.

 COVID-19 continues to dominate our news cycle as it continues to spread across the globe.
 States have reopened and cases have begun to surge again, so staying informed with relevant, accurate information is as important as ever in enabling communities to remain safe as the nation tries to navigate life in the new normal.